les1g/les1g/README.md

-# Hi there, my name is Gisel!
+Hi im Gisel!

-I love all things tech and my main point of interest is software development.
-Currently, most of my time is focused on my studies.
-I am always looking to make new friends that share my love for the field.
+I’m specialized in delivering high-quality web application solutions.

+My engineering background includes, but is not limited to, React SPAs and Node.js (REST, MongoDB, MySQL, PostgreSQL, Websockets, TDD, CI/CD ).
 Learn more about me on my [personal website](https://les1g.github.io/about.html).